cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``groupBy=app``
      - Retrieves the time series for each Application
    * - ``groupBy=flowlet``
-     - Retrieves the time series for each Flowlet
+     - Retrieves the time series for each flowlet
    * - ``groupBy=app&groupBy=flow``
-     - Retrieves a time series for each App and Flow combination
+     - Retrieves a time series for each App and flow combination

 An example method::